Thanks to all of the new members that joined recently.

 Also many thanks to Todd Stahr, Justin Kwarta, Doug Lester, Bethany Orr, Bill Simcox and Brett Campbell on their continuing technical help to our members on our message board and Facebook Group at www.facebook.com/groups/firebirdclub.

-Another benefit to members resulting from the full color magazine as that we are now able to offer free classified ads to members that now include one color photo.
+A result of the full color Eagle magazine is that we are now able to offer free classified ads to members that now include one color photo and contain 50 words.
 This is because we no longer have a restriction on the pages that ad photos can be placed on.

 As the new membership card is plastic it is meant to be permanent and will no longer include your membership expiration date.
 Your membership number and membership expiration date can always found on the label on each issue of the printed EAGLE and other club mailings.
 You can always call, email or text us if you ever need a replacement card, your membership number or your expiration date.

 We would like to welcome our new advertiser, National Parts Depot whose ad appears on the inside front over.
 Check them out if you are need of restoration or performance parts and accessories.

 The Facebook group has over5000 members and is adding hundreds of members each month.
 Join now for lively discussions of your favorite cars.

 Join us on Facebook at National Firebird and Trans Am Club and follow us on Twitter at firebirdclub.
 Classified ads will now appear in the Eagle, the eEagle, on our website, on our message board and on Facebook and Twitter.
 Our Facebook group now has over 4,000 members.

 In addition to the items found in our regular club store, more items including tote bags, caps, sweat pants, shorts and other items can be found at our Fieldhouse Club Store located at www.fieldhouse.com/nftac.